CraneSoftwrights/revenge/en/README.md

 - L1 through L4 Multiple board play layers with peg holes
 - L5 Multiple board storage layer, replicated as many times as needed to accommodate card and peg storage
 - L9 Multiple board back layer (same as DBB)

+The burn/cut images are at 248mm x 248mm dimension, centred in a 10"x10" box.

 ### 9.3 Creating all the representations